-South Sound Dental Care provides a wide range of dental services and typically we are able to provide every type of dental service at our office without having to refer you to other specialties.
+South Sound Dental Care provides a wide range of dental services.
+We are able to provide every type of dental service typically.
+It is rare to have to refer you to other specialties.
 Our focus is on total preventative care for our patients.
 This includes regular teeth cleaning appointments, check-ups, and at home oral health routines.

 We also offer services to restore mouths that have been damaged by dental disease, injury, and common problems that require cosmetic dentistry.
 With the advanced techniques and technologies we use, along with regularly scheduled dental exams, our patients are able to achieve optimum oral health.

 DENTURES AND PARTIAL DENTURES